-Public employees in Japan are classified into two, that is, the national public employees, working in the national government organizations and the local public employees in local governments.
+Public employees in Japan are classified into two, that is, the national Recruitment public employees, working in the national government organizations and the local public employees in local governments.
 The national public employees are further divided into two categories, the regular service (ippan-shoku) and special service (tokubetsu-shoku).
 The special service incorporates the Prime Minister, Ministers of State, Commissioners of the NPA, Judges and other court personnel, Diet personnel and most of the Self-Defence personnel.
 All the other national employees belong to the regular service.
 As of March 31, 1993, there was a total of 1,670,000 national public employees (komuin) in Japan, of whom 838,000 appertain to the regular service and 329,000 to the special service.
 The rest belong to the local government units.
 Compared to other advanced countries, Japan maintains a relatively small number of employees.
 While the number of public employees per 1,000 inhabitants in Japan is 40, it is 80 in the United Kingdom, 81 in the United States and 120 in France.
 (Yamamoto, 1995:5).

 The ippan-shoku public employees, under the regular service are divided into seventeen categories for the purpose of facilitating remuneration.
-They are;

-(1) The Administrative Service I; (2) The administrative Service II; (3) The Specialized Administrative service III (senmon gyosei shoku); (4) The Taxation service; (5) The Public security service I; (6) The

-Public security service II; (7) The Marine service I; (8) The Marine service II; (9) The Educational Service I; (10) The Educational service II; (11) The Educational service III; (12) The Educational Service IV (13) The Research Service; (14) The Medical Service I; (15) The Medical Service II; (16) The Medical service III; (17) The designated service (shitei shoku).
+They are: 1.
+The Administrative Service I; 2.
+The Administrative Service II; 3.
+The Specialized Administrative Service III (senmon gyosei skoku); 4.
+The Taxation Service; 5.
+The Public Security Service I; 6.
+The Public Security Service II; 7.
+The Marine Service I; 8.
+The Marine Service II; 9.
+The Educational Service I; 10.
+The Educational Service II; 11.
+The Educational Service III; 12.
+The Educational Service IV; 13.
+The Research Service; 14.
+The Medical Service I; 15.
+The Medical Service II; 16.
+The Medical Service III; 17.
+The Designated Service (shitei shoku).

 The process of recruitment in Japan is very crucial since there exists a tradition of lifetime employment.
 So every ministry is very strict as to those that join their organization.
-The process at times starts from when bureaucrats are young.
+The process a times starts from when bureaucrats are young.

 Membership is attained through what is perhaps the most rigorous process of selection anywhere in the world.
-The process consists of a series of ruthlessly competitive examinations, which may begin, indirectly, as early as kindergarten ... from the simple counting tests and parent interviews, which are part of the admission process to a prestigious kindergarten, to the nerve-wracking examinations for university entrance, academic performance is the criterion for advancement at every step.
+The process consists of a series of ruthlessly competitive examinations, which may begin, indirectly, as early as kindergarten ...
+From the simple counting tests and parent interviews, which are part of the admission process to a prestigious kindergarten, to the nerve-wracking examinations for university entrance, academic performance is the criterion for advancement at every step.
 After graduating from a university, a would-be bureaucrat must once again score highly - this time on the ministry's own qualifying examination.
-Those who succeed are surely the cream of the crop, and it is no wonder that the ministries take such pains in preparing their newly appointed e mployees for their future leadership role.
-(Japan Culture Institute, 1979:79-80).
+Those who succeed are surely the cream of the crop, and it is no wonder that the ministries take such pains in preparing their newly appointed employees for their future leadership role (Japan Culture Institute, 1979:79-80).